f5devcentral/f5-velos-training/docs/velos_security.rst

 Certificates for Device Management
 ==================================

 F5OS supports TLS device certificates and keys to secure connections to the management interface.
-You can either create a self-signed certificate, or load your own certificates and keys into the system.
+You can either create a self-signed certificate or load your own certificates and keys into the system.
 In F5OS-C 1.6.0 an admin can now optionally enter a passphrase with the encrypted private key.
 More details can be found in the link below.

 `VELOS Certificate Management Overview <https://techdocs.f5.com/en-us/velos-1-5-0/velos-systems-administration-configuration/title-system-settings.html#cert-mgmt-overview>`_